m-adams/elastic-rag-ui/README.md

 ## Usage

-1. Run the application by executing `streamlit run app.py`.
+1. Run the application by executing `streamlit run Elastic_RAG_PoC.py`.
 2. Access the application in your web browser at `http://localhost:8080`.
-3. Follow the instructions provided in the application to update Elasticsearch mappings.
+You can also launch in VScode

 ## Contributing